Claudio Pizarro: Return to Bayern Munich

 On 19 April 2014, Pizarro scored in Bayern Munich's 2–0 win over Eintracht Braunschweig, making him a scorer to every single Bundesliga team.
 During the 2013–14 season, he scored 10 goals in 17 Bundesliga appearances, 1 goal in 2 German Cup appearances.
-He also had 6 Champions League appearances, a German Super Cup appearance, and a FIFA World Club Cup appearance.
+He also had 6 Champions League appearances, a German Super Cup appearance, and a FIFA Club World Cup appearance.

 His contract wasn't renewed after the 2014–15 season, when he scored just one goal in 17 appearances.
 He failed to score in any of his Bundesliga or Champions League matches during the rest of the season.

 Fourth stint at Werder Bremen

 On 7 September 2015, Pizarro joined Werder Bremen for the fourth time in his career, agreeing to a one-year contract.
 He was given the number 14.
 On 2 March 2016 Pizarro reached 10 goals in the season by scoring a hat-trick in the 4–1 win away to Bayer Leverkusen.
 The then 37-year old Pizarro broke a record which stood for 31 years, becoming the oldest player to score a hat-trick in the Bundesliga.
-He finished the 2015–16 season.
+He finished the 2015–16 season with 14 league goals, and was ranked by kicker as one of the top strikers in the Bundesliga.
 On 2 July 2017, Werder Bremen announced Pizarro's contract would not be renewed.
-He finished the 2016–17 season with a goal in 19 appearances.
+He finished the 2016–17 season with one goal in 19 appearances.